neonccx/ssp_lattice/README.md

-# ssp_lattice
+# ssp-lattice
-just for my homework for SSP_lattice simulation
+just for my homework for SSP-lattice simulation